CosmicApps/CosmicSMS/README.md

 # CosmicSMS
-This repo includes code snippets for sending SMS messages using a REST API.
+**CosmicSMS** repo includes code snippets for sending SMS messages using a REST API.

-The **CosmicSMS** repo demonstrates a simple Java API example using Apache HTTPClient library.
+The code snippets demonstrate a simple Java API request using Apache HTTPClient library.
 Basic Authorization header is included for authenticating the username and API password. pom.xml - includes a Maven dependency for v4.5.7 of the Apache HTTPClient library